What Makes A Good Leader

 If you stay calm, then your team will too.

-If this is sounding like your Saturday morning TV show again, then bear in mind that we’re not talking about the kind of courage that gives you the strength to stand up to the Decepticons in Transformers.
-Rather, we’re talking about the courage to take risks and to break the mould and take responsibility.
+If this sounds like your Saturday morning TV show again, then bear in mind that we’re not talking about the kind of courage that gives you the strength to stand up to the Decepticons in Transformers.
+Rather, we’re talking about the courage to take risks to break the mold and take responsibility.

-Once you have made that decision, it is critical that you stand by it and face the music.
+Once you have made that decision, you must stand by it and face the music.
 That means that you need to accept responsibility when things go wrong.
-This can seem unfair at times but once again, it is actually a feature that is important for the welfare of the team.
+This can seem unfair at times but once again, it is a feature that is important for the welfare of the team.

 0 Comments